linode/docs/docs/security/gpg-key-for-ssh-authentication.md

         passwd

-4. Change the password to your device by selecting `1 - change PIN`.
-This will be required every time you want to access your GPG key (i.e. every time you authenticate with SSH).
+4. Change the password to your device by selecting `2 - unblock PIN`.
+This will unblock your PIN, and prompt you to change it.
+This PIN will be required every time you want to access your GPG key (i.e. every time you authenticate with SSH), and has a limit of eight characters.

 5. Change the admin PIN by selecting `3 - change Admin PIN`.
-This PIN is required to make administrative changes, like in step 2.
+This PIN is required to make administrative changes, like in step 2, and has a limit of 6 characters.
+For optimum security, never store this PIN in a digital location, since it will be unnecessary for daily use of the YubiKey.

 6. Exit these menus by selecting `Q` and then typing `quit`.